gogleva/SecretSanta/README.md

     - smth else?
 - Write vignettes for SecretSanta predict
 - Add links and references to the tool papers in function docs and vignette
+- add progress bars for parallelised tools, may be

 expansion: